stefanospinellii/how-fast-will-your-running-shoes-sell/readme.md

 A synthetic dataset containing 5,000 running shoe listings was created.

-A real dataset would have been preferable, but publicly available marketplace datasets typically contain product information and prices without providing the actual time elapsed between listing publication and sale.
+A real dataset would have been preferable, but publicly available marketplace datasets didn't contain the actual time elapsed between listing publication and sale.

 Since the project's objective was to predict time-to-sell, a synthetic environment was built to simulate marketplace behaviour.